-Prerequisites: Students typically have been brought up in a home where the language is used, and they have a connection to that culture.
+CHINESE IN CONTEXT Board Developed Course Prerequisites: Students typically have been brought up in a home where the language is used, and they have a connection to that culture.
 These students have some degree of understanding and knowledge of the language.
-They have received all or most of their formal education in schools where English (or another language different from the language of the course) is the medium of ATAR Category where the language is used, and they have a connection to that culture.
+They have received all or most of their formal education in schools where English (or another language Unit Value ATAR Category Exclusions: Chinese Beginners, Chinese Continuers, Chinese Extension, Chinese and Literature Prerequisites: Students typically have been brought up in a home where the language is used, and they have a connection to that culture.
 These students have some degree of understanding and knowledge of the language.
-They have received all or most of their formal education in schools where English (or another language А different from the language of the course) is the medium of instruction.
+They have received all or most of their Literature CHINESE IN CONTEXT Unit Value ATAR Category where the language is used, and they have a connection to that culture.
+These students have some degree of understanding and knowledge of the language.
+They have received all or most of their Literature Board Developed Course 2 А different from the language of the course) is the medium of instruction.
 Students may have undertaken some study of the language in a community, primary and/or secondary school in Australia.
-Students may have had formal education in a school where the language is the medium of instruction up to the age of 10. uers, Chinese
+Students may have had formal education in a school where the language is the medium of instruction up to the age of 10. where the language is used, and they have a connection to that culture.
+These students have some degree of understanding and knowledge of the language.
+They have received all or most of their formal education in schools where English (or another language different from the language of the course) is the medium of instruction.
+Students may have undertaken some study of the language in a community, primary and/or secondary school in Australia.
+Students may have had formal education in a school where Chinese Contine Extension, Chi nuers, Chinese